ChanwooBrianKim/PatientZero-post-apocalypse-trade-hub/README.md

 1. **Register and Login**: Create an account and authenticate to start trading.
 2. **Item Management**: Add items to your inventory or remove items you no longer want to trade.
+   (Other users - logged in with different users can see the items added)
-3. **Accept or Remove Trades**: Accept other users' items or remove your own listed items.
+4. **Accept or Remove Trades**: Accept other users' items or remove your own listed items.

 ## 🛠️ Technologies Used